-The Data Protection Act 1998 (the 'Act') covers all personal information that relates to living individuals.
+The Data Protection Act 1998 (the 'Act) covers all personal information that relates to living individuals.
 These individuals are given rights by the Act.
 We will not share this information with other organisations without the consent of the individual concerned unless we are required by law to do so.

-This Policy will set out what Tourettes Action will do to comply with the GDPR and the existing eight principles in the DPA.
+This Policy will set out what Tourettes Action will do to comply with the principles of GDPR and DPA.
+These are summarised as follows:

-- 1. Personal data shall be processed fairly and lawfully. - 2.
-Personal data shall only be obtained and further processed for specified and lawful purposes. - 3.
-Personal data shall be adequate, relevant, and not excessive in relation to the purpose that they are processed. - 4.
-Personal date shall be accurate and kept up to date. - 5.
-Personal data shall not be kept longer than necessary. - 6.
+- 1. Personal data shall be processed fairly, lawfully and in a transparent manner. - 2.
+Personal data shall be collected only for specified, explicit and legitimate purposes. - 3.
+Personal data shall be adequate, relevant and limited to what is necessary. - 4.
+Personal date shall be accurate and where necessary kept up to date. - 5.
+Personal data shall not be kept for longer than is necessary. - 6.
 Personal data shall be processed in line with the rights of the data subject. - 7.
 Personal data must be kept secure. - 8.
-Personal data must not be transferred to a country without adequate protection.
+Personal data must not be transferred to a country without appropriate safeguards in place.